Penticton-Summerland

-Penticton-Summerland is a provincial electoral district in British Columbia, Canada.
+Penticton-Summerland is a provincial electoral district in British Columbia that has been represented in the Legislative Assembly of British Columbia since 1991.

-Previously the district was named Okanagan-Penticton from 1991 to 2001, Penticton-Okanagan Valley from 2001 to 2009, and Penticton from 2009 to 2024.
-The riding adopted its current name and had modest boundary changes from the 2024 election, which implemented the results of the 2021 redistribution.
+The district was previously known as Okanagan–Penticton (1991–2001), Penticton–Okanagan Valley (2001–2009), and Penticton (2009–2024).
+It adopted its current name and underwent modest boundary changes for the 2024 provincial election following the 2021 electoral redistribution.